nmwsharp/flip-geodesics-demo/README.md

 ## Usage

+After building, run the demo application like `./bin/flip_geodesics /path/to/your/mesh.obj`.
+The accepted mesh types are [documented](http://geometry-central.net/surface/utilities/io/) in geometry-central (for now: obj, ply, off, stl).
+The input should be a manifold triangle mesh.

 ### Basic input

 The simplest way to construct a path is to select two endpoints; the app will run Dijkstra's algorithm to generate an initial end path between the points.
 Click  <kbd>construct new Dijkstra path from endpoints</kbd> -- the app will then guide you to ctrl-click on two vertices (or instead enter vertex indices).